Girona Day Trip from Barcelona by Train

 A great place for lunch is at Plaça del Vi, you get a nice view of the square and luckily the only vegan restaurant in Girona is also located there.
 There is also one vegan food stall at the market, but it was already closed when I arrived in Girona.

-Girona is definitely worth visiting if you are a Game of Thrones or Gustav Eiffel fan, if you enjoy city walls and pedestrian bridges or if you just like walking around a medieval city.
+Girona is definitely worth visiting for all Game of Thrones fans or Gustav Eiffel admirers.
+It’s also one of the best places to be if you enjoy city walls and pedestrian bridges or if you just like walking around a medieval city.

 I really enjoyed my Girona day trip from Barcelona.
 I spent about four and a half hours there, but I could easily have spent some more time there.
 In general, I think a day trip is still enough to see everything of interest in Girona.